Factbox: Countries and companies shun Russian crude over Ukraine invasion

 Register now for FREE unlimited access to Reuters.com

-March 11 (Reuters) - Russian gas flows to Europe remain stable, but Moscow is starting to face problems in selling its crude oil and oil products as Western sanctions over Russia's invasion of Ukraine and voluntary actions by buyers starting to bite.
+March 16 (Reuters) - Russian gas flows to Europe remain stable, but Western sanctions over Moscow's invasion of Ukraine and voluntary actions by buyers are starting to impact its oil sales.

-JP Morgan estimated around 70% of Russian seaborne oil was struggling to find buyers, despite record discounts offered for Russian benchmark Urals.
+Some European buyers appear to be shunning Russian oil to avoid reputational damage or possible legal troubles despite the fact that only the United States and a few of its allies have announced outright import bans so far. read more

-The United States imposed a wide ban on Russian oil and gas imports on March 8, and Britain said it would phase out imports of Russian oil by the end of 2022. read more
+Such self-sanctioning in Europe is expected to become more evident in April, after volumes in March are delivered under previously signed contracts. read more

 Register now for FREE unlimited access to Reuters.com

-Members of the European Union, which relies on Russia for 40% of gas and 27% of crude oil imports, are split on whether to follow the U.S. and Britain. read more
+The European Union, which relies on Russia for 40% of its gas and 27% of its crude oil imports, is split on whether to follow the United States and Britain in curbing Russian intake. read more

 The European Commission has promised to present a plan by the end of May to make the EU independent of Russian fossil fuels.